ColorChan/ES6-Basics/README.md

     let duration = this.endTime - this.startTime
     let absDistX = Math.abs(newX - this.startX)
     let absDistY = Math.abs(newY - this.startY)

-    // flick
-    if (this._events.flick && duration < this.options.flickLimitTime && absDistX < this.options.flickLimitDistance && absDistY < this.options.flickLimitDistance) {
-      this.trigger('flick')
-      return
-    }

     let time = 0
     // start momentum animation if needed